 Eleanor Vaughan is a litigation lawyer in Hicks Morley’s Toronto office.
-She advises and represents public and private sector employers on a wide range of disputes arising from the workplace.
+She advises and represents employers on a wide range of disputes arising from the workplace.
 Her advocacy practice includes class actions, wrongful dismissal claims, harassment complaints, and judicial reviews and appeals.

 Eleanor received her Juris Doctor from the University of Toronto.
 While studying at U of T, Eleanor completed an International Human Rights Program internship in Hong Kong and was active in the mooting program.
 She also holds a LLM in International Business Law from Université Lyon III.